Nishikigawa Seiryū Line

-The Nishikigawa Seiryū Line (錦川清流線, Nishikigawa Seiryū-sen) is a Japanese railway line connecting Kawanishi and Nishikichō stations, all within Iwakuni, Yamaguchi.
-As the name suggests, the line parallels the Nishiki River.
-This is the only railway line operated by Nishikigawa Railway (錦川鉄道, Nishikigawa Tetsudō), a third-sector railway company which took over a former West Japan Railway Company (JR West) line in 1987.
-The line was proposed to be extended to Nichihara via JR's Yamaguchi Line, but this was not completed (see History section below).
+The Nishikigawa Seiryū Line (錦川清流線, Nishikigawa Seiryū-sen) is a Japanese railway line connecting Kawanishi and Nishiki-chō stations, all within Iwakuni, Yamaguchi.
+It is the only railway line operated by Nishikigawa Railway (錦川鉄道, Nishikigawa Tetsudō), a third-sector railway company which took over a former West Japan Railway Company (JR West) line in 1987.
 The company also operates bus lines and a travel agency.
+As its name suggests, the line parallels the Nishiki River.
+An extension to Nichihara via JR's Yamaguchi Line was proposed but not completed (see History section below).

+The line saw a ridership of 119,758 passengers in 2025.